Guide to Insulating a Shipping Container

 2. Blanket Insulation

-Slag Wool, Mineral Wool, and Rock Wool Insulation:
+- Slag Wool, Mineral Wool, and Rock Wool Insulation: These materials are derived from minerals and ceramics, providing alternative insulation.

 3. Loose-Fill Insulation